-The purpose of the assigned risk mandatory
+The purpose of the residual market mandatory

 The LSRP is designed to:

-Encourage safety and loss prevention
+encourage safety and loss prevention

-Depopulate the residual market
+depopulate the residual market

-Provide disincentives for employers with an unfavorable loss experience through higher premium
+provide disincentives for employers with an unfavorable loss experience through higher premium

 The LSRP can apply on an intrastate or interstate basis.
 For a multistate risk, LSRP will apply when the total LSRP standard premium of all states that have approved LSRP meets the LSRP standard premium eligibility requirement.

-The following unique payment provisions apply:
+These payment provisions apply:

-LSRP currently applies in AZ, AL, CT, DC, GA, ID, IL, IN, KS, MS, NV, NH, NC, OR, SC, SD, TN, VT and WV.
+LSRP applies in AL, AZ, CT, DC, GA, ID, IL, IN, KS, MS, NV, NH, NC, OK, OR, SC, SD, TN, VT, and WV.